Majestyk1/se_project_spots/README.md

 **Features**

-- Responsive Layout: Adjusts to desktop, tablet, and mobile screen sizes.
+- Responsive Layout: Adjusts to desktop, tablet, and mobile screens.
 - Photo Cards: Each card displays an image, title, and description for a location.
 - Interactive Elements: Includes hover effects on buttons and links.
 - BEM Methodology: Follows BEM conventions for organized CSS and reusability.